charlesrich/Disco/README.txt

      java -jar release/lib/disco.jar

-NB: This is pure Java software and assumes Java 8 (JRE 1.8) which includes Nashorn JavaScript (ECMAScript) engine.
-It has been tested with Java SE 8u45 in the Windows x64, Mac OS X x64 and Linux x64 releases from Oracle (java.oracle.com).
+NB: This is pure Java software and is supported only in Java 8 (JRE 1.8) which includes Nashorn JavaScript (ECMAScript) engine.
+It has been tested with Java SE 8u60 in the Windows x64, Mac OS X x64 and Linux x64 releases from Oracle (java.oracle.com).
 OpenJDK Java 8 releases are not available at time of this writing.

+**NB** Due to a bug in Nashorn that was only recently corrected, Disco requires Java Version 8u60 Build b21, or higher.
+At the time of this writing, this version of Java 8 is only available from the Java Early Access Releases site at https://jdk8.java.net/download.html.

+To see what version you are running, type "java -version" to a command shell and look for "build 1.8.0_60-ea-b21" (or similar with number higher than 60).
+******

 The release-java7 folder contains an archived copy of the last release of Disco built in Java 7 (using the builtin Rhino JavaScript engine).